Edward Montagu-Stuart-Wortley: First World War

-On 1 June 1914, during the First World War, Major General Montagu-Stuart-Wortley became GOC of the 46th (North Midland) Division, a Territorial Force division.
-In October 1915, the Division saw action in France during the Battle of Loos when it made a costly attack against the Hohenzollern Redoubt and Fosse 8.
-Wortley proposed a bombing attack, but was overruled and ordered to go ahead with a frontal attack by General Richard Haking (his Corps commander).
-In the event, the attack was a disastrous failure and the Division lost 180 officers and 3,583 men killed, wounded or missing.
+On 1 June 1914, shortly before the outbreak of the First World War, Major General Montagu-Stuart-Wortley became GOC of the 46th (North Midland) Division, a Territorial Force (TF) division, in succession to Major General Hubert Hamilton.

+In October 1915, the division saw action in France, where it had been since March, during the Battle of Loos when it made a costly attack against the Hohenzollern Redoubt and Fosse 8.
+Wortley proposed a bombing attack, but was overruled and ordered to go ahead with a frontal attack by Lieutenant General Richard Haking (his corps commander).
+In the event, the attack was a disastrous failure and the division lost 180 officers and 3,583 men killed, wounded or missing.
 The action was described in the Official History as a "tragic waste of infantry".

 Despite his reputation as an excellent trainer of troops, the perceived poor performance and high casualty rates of the 46th Division at the Hohenzollern Redoubt and again at Gommecourt, would result in Stuart-Wortley being made a scapegoat for failure.
 Woods argues that, as there is no evidence to suggest Stuart-Wortley lacked competence or failed in his duties at the Hohenzollern attack and that these charges are largely unfair.

 Stuart-Wortley had argued for a limited and methodical attack: using the 'bite and hold' tactic which had emerged at Neuve Chapelle.
 This was especially important because of the limited resources available to him: the number of artillery pieces, artillery planning, counter-battery spotting, the quantity, type and efficiency of shells, the quantity and use of gas and smoke and a uniform issue of effective, standard bombs.
 To his credit, the twenty-two critical and useful tactical points Stuart-Wortley formed from his analysis of the Battle of Loos suggests he was an open-minded commander keen to learn and develop from past experiences.

 Accusations against planners and commanders followed the attack.
 Lieutenant Colonel Josiah Wedgwood, MP for Staffordshire, wrote directly to Prime Minister H. H. Asquith with a report summarising his discussions with survivors and wounded of 137th Brigade.
 He argued that a change in general would restore morale and asked why over-confident objectives had been set.
 Asquith immediately sent the letter to Haig, who rejected most of Wedgwood's findings laying the blame on the ineffectual fighting quality and lack of courage of the Territorial troops and on Stuart-Wortley, their commander.
 Haig's evidence came from a gas officer who alleged that when the gas was released "for nearly an hour ... there was no hostile fire in the ground ...
 Yet the Territorials in question only advanced to our old trench line and held!", and that "the attack was made by officers and NCOs, but few rank and file followed them."
 Lord Cavan, commanding the Guards Division informed Haig: "that the companies of the 46th Division who had been ordered to attack towards the line of the Dump-Quarries did not go forward 40 yards".